Where

 We do not have a petting zoo because

-they require staff members to supervise activities of
+they require additional staff members to supervise activities of

 the animals and the people.